Introduction

 OK, so based on our PC plots, it looks as if we have two groupings, just like Sternes and Shimada (2020).
 But, do these groups correspond to largely pelagic vs. benthic species?
 It’s hard to tell.
 We don’t really know because we don’t know which species belong to each point in our plots, nor their habitat.

-Notice, however, that the names of the coordinates in ldk were pegged in a previous operation to the image file names.
+Notice, however, that the names of the coordinates in ldk were pegged in a previous operation to the species names.

 head(dimnames(ldk)[[3]])